Skip to content

 4. release tag creation from the generated release plan

-5. Maven publishing in tag pipelines
+5. Maven or Gradle publishing in tag pipelines

-6. Maven dependency caching
+6. Maven and Gradle dependency caching

-javachanges has two GitLab-specific commands:
+javachanges now has four GitLab-specific commands:

 CommandPurpose